banr1/forked-FVIntmax/README.md

 `AttackGame.lean` defines `isπ` which is subsequently assumed by `theorem1`, in spite of this being provable from the model of the attack game.

+#### Model

+We took great care to follow the definitions laid out in the paper to the maximum extent possible.
+Nevertheless, the correctness of the statements being proved is with regards to the Lean definitions mechanised in this formalisation, which are only as faithful to the ones presented in the paper as we can reasonably ascertain as human beings.

+#### Lean

+We trust Lean to check the correctness of proofs.

 ### Building / Proof checking